nervosnetwork/ckb/rpc/README.md

 #### Fields

-`BannedAddr` is a JSON object with following fields.
+`BannedAddr` is a JSON object with the following fields.

 *   `address`: `string` - The P2P address.